Altanb1337/smartcontracts/README.md

 ## Latency

 Because the Oracle send a random number in a separate transaction, you are not playing in one transaction.
 Once you played, the lottery is stated as "playing" and waiting for the oracle number.
-Between this blocks, nobody can play the lottery.
+Between these blocks, nobody can play the lottery.

 ## Bet